skypilot-org/skypilot/docs/source/examples/batch-inference.rst

 ============================

 Offline batch inference is a process for generating model predictions on a fixed set of input data.
+By batching multiple inputs into a single request, we can significantly improve the GPU utilization and reduce the inference cost.

 It is a common use case for AI:

 * Large-scale document understanding
 * Data pre-processing for training